No, it’s not the same thing although a moka pot and a percolator both make make very strong cups of coffee both do it in very different ways.

 French press coffee will not taste nearly as strong as moka coffee and it won’t be the base for espresso drinks but it is a great way to get unfiltered coffee into your routine.
 Just like a moka pot french press coffee will have more body and texture than drip coffee and you will get the oils too.

-Here is our full article dissecting the differences between stovetop espresso and french press coffee.
+Here is my full article dissecting the differences between stovetop espresso and french press coffee.

 How Big of a Moka Pot Should You Buy